Skip to content

 OK — so the spectrum is collapsing.
 But toward what?
 Here's where I get skeptical.

-The more implicit the tool, the faster the onramp — and the steeper the exit ramp.
+The more implicit the tool, the faster the onramp — and the less obvious the exit ramp.
 Void's zero-config is real.
-So is the fact that if you need to leave, you're rewriting your infrastructure layer from scratch.
-There is no void eject that hands you a Terraform state file.
+But what happens when you need to leave?

-The spectrum has a symmetry: explicitness is proportional to portability.
-Terraform is painful to write and trivial to migrate.
-Void is effortless to write and nearly impossible to migrate.
+The spectrum still has a rough symmetry: explicitness is proportional to portability.
+Terraform is painful to write and straightforward to migrate.
+Void is effortless to write and requires real effort to migrate — though "real effort" is closer to "a week" than "impossible."

 The right answer isn't maximum implicitness.
 It's ergonomic explicitness — keep the spec in code you own, make it simple enough that nobody reaches for the escape hatch.